Konfido/alfred-pkmanager/README.md

     - `notes`: Normal Markdown files

     - `template`: A markdown file with formatted content used to generate new notes.

         - Select `Open templates folder` in `PKManger Configuration`.
-Place your created template in the folder and the workflow will load it automatically.
+Place your created template in the folder and the workflow will
+        - Then, when you type `n_` to create a new file, the workflow will load your template and update your config automatically.
-        - Do not edit the `Default_*.md` templates directly.
-They are just for reference and can be restored when you delete them.
+        - The default templates can be restored when you delete any of them.

     - `metadata`: YAML frontier with important infos placed at the beginning of the Markdown document between two triple dashes.
 Example: